 In 1989 when the results were published, they caused quite a sensation in the mainstream media and led to a sudden boom in fitness walking across the nation.
 The program showed how walking can not only reduce important health parameters such as high blood pressure and cholesterol, but could also significantly aid weight loss.

-Rippe’s study tested 500 people and found that 67% of the men and 90% of the women could reach their target heart rates by walking 4 to 4.5 miles per hour.
-Dr. Astrand found that during competitive walking, intensity reached approximately 85% of maximum heart rate.
+Rippe’s study tested 500 people and found that 67% of the men and 90% of the women could reach their target heart rates by walking four to 4.5 miles per hour.
+Dr. Astrand found that during competitive walking, intensity reached approximately 85% of the maximum heart rate.
 It was even higher uphill.

-In another study, Michael Pollock at the University of Florida’s Center for Exercise Science found that middle-aged men who walked at the pace of 3.5 to 4.5 miles per hour for 40 minutes, 4 times per week had the same cardiovascular improvements as men the same age who jogged for 30 minutes 3 times a week.
+In another study, Michael Pollock at the University of Florida’s Center for Exercise Science found that middle-aged men who walked at the pace of 3.5 to 4.5 miles per hour for 40 minutes, four times per week had the same cardiovascular improvements as men the same age who jogged for 30 minutes three times a week.
 These walkers didn’t reach the same level of intensity as the runners, yet the increased duration and frequency of walking gave the walkers similar aerobic benefits.

 Learn more about designing and managing an exercise program

 A British study by Adrianne Hardman looked at the effects on the health of previously sedentary women who walked regularly for one year.
 The women walked on average 2.5 hours per week at about four miles per hour.
 This added up to approximately 10 miles per week at around 70% of the maximum heart rate.